Six Transcribed Improvisations on La Spagna

 1. Version 1 of 6 (2011)

 The recorded arrangement started with the cantus firmus melody itself and was intended to show its plausible medieval origin prior to a fifteenth-century polyphonic setting by Isaac.
 For this reason, it was first performed in parallel fifths, thus evoking early organum and conductus styles.
-In that section of the piece, I was just playing the melody a fifth higher than the viols, although in one of the takes I started filling in the transposed cantus firmus with improvised motives.
+In that section of the piece, I was just playing the melody a fifth higher than the viols, although in one of the takes I started filling in the transposed cantus firmus with improvised motifs.
 I succeeded in keeping the fifths during my improvisation except for a few bars (29–36 in the transcription) in which I switched to octaves.
 Both takes (plain fifths and the improvised one) were included, so the recorder appears overdubbed on this track.

 “Las idas y las vueltas,” a 2011 album by Accademia del Piacere and Arcángel

-Video 1: synchronised transcription
+Video 1: synchronized transcription

 Six improvisations on La Spagna [1/6]

 Table 1.
-Version 1: basic data
+Version 1: key data

 Source Recording date MM (dotted brevis) Number of cantus firmus repetitions Number of bars Duration of the improvised solo Proportions Audio link Video link